Why Businesses Hit a Revenue Plateau

 Adoption Sticks Because Mindset Comes First

 So many sales initiatives fail not because the tactics are wrong, but because the mindset work gets skipped.
-Goldfayn calls it the default mindset.

-And behavior follows thinking.
+Because behavior follows thinking.
 Always.

 Want to see exactly what an Outgrow implementation looks like?